All persons with work activities related to a confined space including those who:

 The aim of this reassessment is to ensure all persons working within industries which utilise confined spaces are maintaining their competency.
 It is designed to reassess the basic skills and knowledge which underpin safe work in confined spaces to ensure the health and safety of all persons in accordance with the current legislative requirements of the Work Health and Safety Act and Regulations and AS/NZS 2865.

 Participants are to provide evidence they hold current competencies in confined space entry procedures.
-These may include competency in the units detailed below, 39080QLD - Course in Safe Work in Confined Spaces, or an equivalent course.
+These may include competency in the unit Enter and Work in Confined Spaces, or an equivalent course.

 What Will They Be Reassessed In?

 At the completion of the reassessment participants will have revised: